phillipkamps/phillipkamps/README.md

 ---

-Early-career software engineer with a military and earth sciences research background.
+Early-career software engineer with a military, consulting, and earth sciences research background.
 I'm an outside-the-box thinker who enjoys leading from the front on small teams.
 I want to learn what’s necessary to solve big problems!

 ---